A-levels or BTEC

-Note that we do not defer places on the course for first year entry or accept direct entry/transfer to level six (third year) of the course.
-Transfer/direct entry into level five may be possible if there is space, but is considered on an individual basis.
+Note that we do not defer places on the course for first year entry or accept direct entry/transfer to year 3 of the course.
+Transfer/direct entry into year 2 may be possible if there is space, but is considered on an individual basis.

 Once we have received your application we ask to see a digital portfolio of your photographic work on a Tumblr website.
 This should show the current stage of development of your creative photographic work, your influences and artistic and photographic interests.
 We are primarily interested in seeing coherent project work that explores your ideas.
 Therefore, portfolio images are expected to demonstrate appropriate consideration and organisation.
 We are not interested at this stage in work that only demonstrates technique – we can teach that upon successful entry to the course.
 A critical essay on the work of a photographer or a photographic genre should be submitted with the portfolio.

 If invited for interview, please be prepared to demonstrate:

 - your knowledge of the course and its context

 - enthusiasm, commitment, awareness of current art and photographic practices

 - ability to discuss your work and its development

 - a willingness to engage with photography in a scholarly way through independent study and written work

 - enthusiasm for working in groups and independently.